SheikhSahil-SDE/n8n-MCP-with-Docker-/README.md

 To ensure the highest level of security, Jeremy recommends several best practices:

-Always encrypt Terraform state files to protect sensitive data.
+Always encrypt Terraform state files to protect sensitive data.<p>
-Use version control but never commit secrets to repositories.
+Use version control but never commit secrets to repositories.<p>
-Regularly rotate secrets to minimize the risk of unauthorized access.
+Regularly rotate secrets to minimize the risk of unauthorized access.<p>
-Enable audit logging to monitor and track all interactions with secrets.
+Enable audit logging to monitor and track all interactions with secrets.<p>
-These practices collectively form a robust framework for securing secrets in Terraform, helping organizations maintain compliance and protect sensitive information.
+These practices collectively form a robust framework for securing secrets in Terraform, helping organizations maintain compliance and protect sensitive information.<p>